 On the morning of the 21st of February 1917, a South African navy vessel the SS Mendi collided with the SS Darro, a larger cargo ship travelling at high speed through thick fog on the English Channel.
 Of the 800 troops on board the SS Mendi, 616 drowned as a result of the collision.
 607 of these were South African black recruits.
 This year, the Centre for African Studies (CAS) is hosting a series of commemorative events in order to pay tribute to these South Africans.

 Mr. Zweledinga Pallo Jordan paid an impromptu visit to Upper Campus on Monday, 13 March.
 He is the eldest child of the late Professor Archibald Campbell and Dr. Phyllis Priscilla “Nogqaza” Ntantala-Jordan, both of whom have deep connections to the University of Cape Town.
 The Humanities Arts Block was officially renamed the AC Jordan Building in August 2014.

 In 2016, the Centre for Film and Media Studies hosted its first African Filmmaking Fellowship.
-The programme is designed to equip Africa’s next generation of talented filmmakers by training academics and postgraduate students in film, media and journalism to teach others.
+The programme is designed to ensure Africa’s next generation of talented filmmakers by training academics and postgraduate students in film, media and journalism.

 Welcome all Humanities Students!